visual-layer/fastdup/README.md

 # FastDup

 FastDup is a tool for gaining insights from a large image collection.
-It can find anomalies, duplicate and near duplicate images, clusters of similaritity, learn the normal behavior and temporal interactions between imsges.
+It can find anomalies, duplicate and near duplicate images, clusters of similaritity, learn the normal behavior and temporal interactions between images.
 It can be used for smart subsampling of a higher quality dataset,  outlier removal, novelty detection of new information to be sent for tagging.
 FastDup  scales to millions of images running on CPU only.

 ![alt text](https://github.com/visualdatabase/fastdup/blob/main/gallery/git_main-min.png)
 *Temporal relations between images identified by fastdup (near duplicates).*